School Pipeline Safety Toolkit

 - Familiarize staff and students with the location of nearby pipelines.

 - Review pipeline awareness materials for bus drivers and talk with your district transportation director to ensure your school's drivers have appropriate training.
+Bus driver guidance is included in the following brochure.

 - Maintain a heightened sense of vigilance in identifying risks to nearby pipelines including unmarked digging activity or environmental changes and alert the pipeline company or law enforcement to prevent a pipeline emergency on behalf of student safety.